SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/configuration-repository.md

 ![Apply new snapshot to a device](/guides/images/users-guide/addsnap.png)

-### How to apply a snapshot configuration from one device to another
+### To apply a snapshot configuration from one device to another

 In order to apply a configuration snapshot from one device to another, follow these steps: